videojs/http-streaming/README.md

 additional video data needs to be downloaded.
 Calling this function with no arguments returns the parsed playlist object for the active media playlist.
-Calling this function with a playlist object from the master playlist or a URI string as specified in the master playlist will kick off an asynchronous load of the specified media playlist.
+Calling this function with a playlist object from the main playlist or a URI string as specified in the main playlist will kick off an asynchronous load of the specified media playlist.
 Once it has been retreived, it will become the active media playlist.